How to Measure Test Validity and Reliability

 1. Establish the test purpose.

-1. Perform a job/test analysis (JTA).
+2. Perform a job/task analysis (JTA).

-1. Create the item pool.
+3. Create the item pool.

-1. Review the exam items.
+4. Review the exam items.

-1. Conduct the item analysis.
+5. Conduct the item analysis.

-One of the most effective way to improve the quality of an assessment is through the use of psychometrics.
-ExamSoft defines psychometrics: “Literally meaning mental measurement or analysis, psychometrics are essential statistical measures that provide exam writers and administrators with an industry-standard set of data to validate exam reliability, consistency, and quality.”
-Here are the psychometrics endorsed by the assessment community for evaluating exam quality:
+In education, an example of test validity could be a mathematics exam that does not require reading comprehension.
+Taking it further, one of the most effective ways to improve the quality of an assessment is examining validity through the use of data and psychometrics.
+ExamSoft defines psychometrics as: “Literally meaning mental measurement or analysis, psychometrics are essential statistical measures that provide exam writers and administrators with an industry-standard set of data to validate exam reliability, consistency, and quality.”
+Psychometrics is different from item analysis because item analysis is a process within the overall space of psychometrics that helps to develop sound examinations.

 • Item Difficulty Index (p-value): Determines the overall difficulty of an exam item.